safeguarding children Policy

 • Cooperate to enable successful investigations and prosecutions of perpetrators

-Peer on Peer Abuse Children can abuse other children, and this is referred to as ‘peer on peer abuse’ this can take many forms including those listed in the table above as well as bullying, sexual violence and harassment etc. Staff will raise concerns when there are issues of peer-on-peer abuse and DSL’s will consider what support might be needed for both the victim and perpetrators.
+Peer on Peer Abuse Children can abuse other children, and this is referred to as 'peer on peer abuse' this can take many forms including those listed in the table above as well as bullying, sexual violence, and harassment etc. Staff will raise concerns when there are issues of peer-on-peer abuse and DSL's (Designated Safeguarding Leads) will consider what support might be needed for both the victim and perpetrators.

 Forced marriages (FM) FM is now a specific offence under s121 of the Anti-Social Behaviour, Crime and Policing Act 2014 that came into force on 16 June 2014.